gwu-libraries/scholarspace/README.md

         % wget https://repo1.maven.org/maven2/org/fcrepo/fcrepo-webapp/4.3.0/fcrepo-webapp-4.3.0.war
         % cp fcrepo-webapp-4.3.0.war /var/lib/tomcat7/webapps/fcrepo-webapp-4.3.0.war

-  Replace the web.xml file in /var/lib/tomcat7/webapps/fcrepo-webapp-4.2.0/WEB-INF/web.xml with the one from the tomcat_conf/fcrepo-webapp folder in the repo
+  Replace the web.xml file in /var/lib/tomcat7/webapps/fcrepo-webapp-4.3.0/WEB-INF/web.xml with the one from the tomcat_conf/fcrepo-webapp folder in the repo

+* Ensure tomcat7 library files are (still) all owned by tomcat7

+        % sudo chown -R tomcat7:tomcat7 /var/lib/tomcat7

 * Set up authentication to fcrepo

         % cd /etc/tomcat7

-  Replace tomcat_users.xml with the tomcat_users.xml file from tomcat_conf folder in the repo.
+  Replace tomcat-users.xml with the tomcat-users.xml file from tomcat_conf folder in the repo.

-  Edit tomcat_users.xml and replace the "dummypasswords" with your secure passwords.
+  Edit tomcat-users.xml and replace the "dummypasswords" with your secure passwords.

 * Restart Tomcat7 Server